-Non-Levy paying clubs also need to be on the Apprenticeship Service System, and LFE is working with you to get your accounts set up.
+Non-Levy paying clubs also need to be on the Apprenticeship Service System.
 As a smaller employer, you can reserve funds in the 'finance' section of your apprenticeship service account.
 You can also give LFE permission to reserve them on your behalf.